Casus Belli Engineering

 Instead, we got: "Traditional development is broken.
 It values processes over people.
 It produces documentation instead of working software.
 We propose a new paradigm."

 The first is an engineering argument.
 The second is a casus belli.
-The first might have led to thoughtful adoption of useful practices.
+The first might have led to thoughtful adoption of useful practices that were already known in substance.
 The second led to wholesale replacement of development methodologies with "Agile" frameworks that often retained the worst aspects of what they claimed to replace (rigid processes, now called "ceremonies"; comprehensive documentation, now called "backlogs"; detailed planning, now called "sprint planning").

-Agile succeeded not because it was right, but because it provided a casus belli for people who wanted to change how software was built but lacked a politically acceptable justification.
+Agile succeeded not because iterative development was wrong before it arrived, but because Agile branding provided a casus belli for people who wanted paradigm change and needed politically acceptable justification.
 The manifesto gave them that justification.
 The broken projects were the evidence.
-The methodology was the scapegoat.
-The replacement was inevitable once the narrative was established.
+"Waterfall" was the scapegoat.
+The replacement became inevitable once the narrative was established.

-This is how Casus Belli Engineering works at scale.
+This is how Casus Belli Development works at scale.

 A Final Observation

 Girard noted that scapegoating requires collective blindness.
 The community must not recognize the mechanism while it operates.
 Once you see the scapegoat for what it is (an innocent victim bearing projected guilt), the ritual loses power.
-But if you believe the scapegoat is genuinely guilty, the mechanism works perfectly.
+But if you believe the scapegoat is genuinely guilty, the mechanism works perfectly (see [6]).

-The pattern continues because it is effective at what it actually does: resolve organizational tension, validate preferred worldviews and enables political change under technical cover, resulting in a collective celebration trophy that improves the group morale.
-That it does not solve the actual technical problems is irrelevant to its success as a social mechanism.
+The pattern continues because it is effective at what it actually does: resolve organizational tension, validate preferred worldviews, enable political change under technical cover.
+That it does not solve the actual technical problems is irrelevant to its success as a social mechanism (see [11], [12], [13]).

 But once you see it, you cannot unsee it.
 The next time a broken feature leads to calls for replacing the foundation, you will recognize the pattern.
 The crisis.
 The scapegoat.
 The false causation.
 The preferred alternative waiting in the wings.
 The ritual language of condemnation.